deors/deors-demos-microservices/readme.md

     git add .
     git commit -m "initial configuration"

-Publish it online (replace the actual URL with your own repository):
+Publish it to any remote repository online (replace the actual URL with your own repository):

     git remote add origin https://github.com/deors/deors-demos-microservices-configstore.git
     git push origin master

+It is also possible to use the local repository, without pushing it to a remote repository.
+A local repository is enough to test services locally (Iteration 1), but a remote repository will be needed later, as services are distributed across multiple nodes and hence the local repository might not be accessible to every service instance.

 ### 1.2) Set up the configuration service